jessepav/lacygoill-wiki-backup/shell/shell.md

 ## What happens to the contents of a file, if I delete it after creating a SOFT link referring to it?

-The contents of the file is lost:
+The contents of the file are lost:

         $ echo 'hello' >file
         $ ln -s file slink